 The Rijksmuseum is a national treasure and should be on everyone’s list when visiting the Dutch capital.
 To help you get started on your planning, we’ve compiled a list of everything you need to know before visiting the gallery.
 Keep reading to find out our top tips in this Rijksmuseum travel guide.

-If you’re already on your way, pick up this skip-the-line ticket for a semi-private tour of the Rijksmuseum that showcases the iconic gallery.
-You’ll learn so much from the knowledgable docents and guides.
+If you’re already on your way, pick up this skip-the-line ticket for a semi-private Rijksmuseum tour showcasing the iconic gallery.
+You’ll learn so much from the knowledgeable docents and guides.

 - Navigating the Rijksmuseum